chang-zhao/obschy-express/README.md

 It's just for historical purposes, or in case I will need to go back from Koa.js to Express.

+There may be errors, not sure I care.
 I don't plan to ever update this repo.